t-kalinowski/yasp/README.md

 #> [1] "A sentence with excessive or missing whitespace, extra punctuation, and missing
     capilitization.
 More than one in fact!
 Three, actually."
 ```

+A wrapper around `paste` that does some simple cleaning appropriate for
+prose sentences before returning the result.
+It

+   + trims leading and trailing whitespace
+   + collapses runs of multiple whitespace into a single space
+   + appends a period `.` if there is no sentence ending
+         punctuation (`?`, `!`, or `.`)
+   + removes spaces preceding punctuation characters: `.?!,;`
+   + collapses sequences of punctuation characters (`.?!;,`) (possibly
+         separated by spaces), into a single punctuation character.
+The first
+         punctuation character of the sequence is used, with priority given to
+         sentence ending punctuation `.?!`, if present.
+   + makes sure a space follows every `.` or `,`, (unless
+         followed by a digit or the end of the string)
+   + makes sure a space follows every `?`, `!` or `;`
+         (unless it's the end of the string)
+   + capitalizes the first letter of each sentence (start of string or
+         following a `.?!`)

 ## Installation